semantic-flow/sflo/documentation/concept.mesh.md

 ### Namespace Extension
 - Mesh folders always extend the namespace with a segment corresponding to the folder name
 - This creates a hierarchical URL structure for addressing resources
-- Each resource has a unique [[Relative Identifier|concept.relative-identifier]] based on its path and local name
+- Each resource has a unique [[Intramesh Identifier|concept.intramesh-identifier]] based on its path and local name

 ### Containment Rules
 - **Mesh nodes** are always containers of elements (i.e., at least [[concept.mesh.resource.element.flow.metadata]] and [[concept.mesh.resource.folder._node-handle]]) and potentially containers of other nodes